Set up AxessoryTalk NT Voice Mail

 10. Create a new user.
 I named the user "Backup1", with password "Backup1".

-I also unchecked "User must change password at next login" and checked
+I also unchecked "User must change password at next login" and checked "Password

-"Password never expires" and checked "User cannot change password" (image
+never expires" and checked "User cannot change password" (image

 14).

 11. Click on "Groups.
-Add Backup1 user as a member of the "Administrator"
+Add Backup1 user as a member of the "Administrator" group

 15).
 Click "OK" then "OK" again.
 Then close the manager screen.

 12. Double click "My Computer".
 Double click the C: drive icon.
-Right
+Right click

-click on the C: drive folder and create a new folder (image
+on the C: drive folder and create a new folder (image

 16).
 I named mine "Backup1" (image